OYSTERS EN PERSILLADE

 Shuck the oysters.
 Place a teaspoon of garlic butter on top of each oyster and sprinkle with breadcrumbs.
 Arrange oysters in an oven-proof dish or tray and place under a preheated grill for about 5 minutes, or until the garlic butter is bubbly and golden.
 Serve immediately.

-Warm in a pan till combined then spoon over the oysters, sprinkle over 100 g of diced cooked crispy bacon then grill for 1 minute under a hot grill.
+Warm all ingrediants (except Bacon) in a pan till combined then spoon over the oysters, sprinkle over the bacon then grill for 1 minute under a hot grill.

 SPICY THAI BBQ OYSTERS